VT-NLP/ICE/README.md

 ./data/{DATASET_NAME}/{DATASET_SPLIT}.jsonl
 ```
 - Here `DATASET_NAME = {MAVEN, ACE, FewNERD, TACRED}, DATASET_SPLIT = {train, dev, test}`.
 Please make sure you have downloaded the files on all three splits.
 Also note that you need to preprocess the ACE dataset into the same format as MAVEN.
+- Here's the [Google Drive link](https://drive.google.com/drive/folders/1nbQLBXMq6rfat7GAkGml_Wli9CyOtWWb?usp=sharing) for the preprocessed datasets (MAVEN, FewNERD, TACRED).
+Please strictly follow the original license of these datasets when you used them.
+Note that we cannot release the processed file for ACE dataset due to license constraint, but you can process the data in the same way as other datasets.
 - Then run the following script to compute and store the contextualized BERT features for each dataset:
 ```
 python gen_pretrain_feature.py